billwear/maas-rad/maas-installation.md

     postgres=# \l

 This will produce a list of databases, one of which will be `maasdb`, owned by `maas`.
-Note that this database is still empty because MAAS is not yet initialized and, hence, is not yet using the database.
+Note that this database is still empty because MAAS is not yet initialised and, hence, is not yet using the database.
 Once this is done, you can run the `maas init` command:

     sudo maas init region+rack --database-uri maas-test-db:///